Comradeship (1919 film): Plot

-Pacifist John Armstrong (Ames) runs a drapery store in the small town of Melcombe, helped by his apprentice Peggy (Peggy Carlisle) and German assistant Otto (Dallas Cairns), who are having an affair.
-Local landowner Lieutenant Baring (Newall) finds Otto a suspicious character, but is angrily assured by John that he is trustworthy.
-Armstrong is attracted to Baring's cousin Betty (Elsie), who plans to turn their home, Fanshawe Hall, into a wounded soldiers' hospital on the inevitable outbreak of war between Britain and Germany.
+Pacifist John Armstrong runs a drapery store in the small town of Melcombe, helped by his apprentice Peggy and German assistant Otto, who are having an affair.
+Local landowner Lieutenant Baring finds Otto a suspicious character, but is angrily assured by John that he is trustworthy.
+Armstrong is attracted to Baring's cousin Betty), who plans to turn their home, Fanshawe Hall, into a wounded soldiers' hospital on the inevitable outbreak of war between Britain and Germany.

 Otto leaves John a note stating his allegiance to Germany, and fails to return to work after the 1914 August bank holiday.
 Peggy is distraught as she is carrying his child.
 She is disowned by her family, but Betty hears of the situation and offers shelter to Peggy at Fanshawe.

 War breaks out, and injured serviceman start to arrive at Fanshawe.
 John visits to offer a charitable donation, and starts to tell Betty how he feels about her, but is deflated when Betty explains that running the hospital takes up all of her time and she cannot think of romance.
 Despite his pacifist inclinations, John finally enlists in the army.
 At the training camp he becomes fast friends with the cheery working-class Ginger (Teddy Arundell) and the pair admit their trepidation to each other.
 As the regiment leaves for the front, Betty turns up to wish John goodbye and good luck, and they embrace.

 While John fights in the trenches, Peggy suffers a miscarriage.
 She decides to become a nurse and help Betty at Fanshawe.
 John comes home on leave and is upset to see Betty handing her locket to Baring as a keepsake.
 Ginger arrives in Melcombe to visit.
 As he is out walking, he sees Peggy being harassed by a man and steps in to rescue her.
 They begin to fall in love, but before Peggy can be honest with Ginger about her past, Ginger and John are recalled to action.